 1. Increasing external disruptions

 Wholesale business models only succeed within razor-thin margins, and these companies have seen margins erode from both ends of the supply chain.
-Wholesalers pay more for products as material prices and inflation rates have risen.
+Wholesalers pay more for products as material prices have risen.
 This puts wholesalers in the unfavorable position of passing price increases on to their retailers, many of whom are already signaling an unwillingness to raise prices further on their consumers.

 Supply chain disruptions especially hurt wholesalers who deal with fresh products or those that expire quickly.
 Delayed shipping from suppliers or to retailers can result in spoilage and waste, resulting in lost revenue and unhappy customers.

-2. Shifting supplier, retailer, and consumer preferences
+2. Shifting preferences and expectations

 Retailers tired of repeated disruptions have increasingly turned to vertical integration to take ownership of their supply chain.
 And more suppliers than ever have turned to direct-to-consumer strategies through new sales channels like ecommerce.
 These changes have chipped away at the middle ground wholesalers have traditionally occupied.